£182 Find Cheap Flights from British Columbia to England

 • Which airlines fly most frequently to England?

 British Columbia and England are connected by different airlines.
-The airlines that fly that route the most regularly are Lufthansa (13 flights per week), Aegean Airlines (7 flights per week), and American Airlines (7 flights per week).
+The airlines that fly that route the most regularly are British Airways (11 flights per week), American Airlines (8 flights per week), and Aegean Airlines (7 flights per week).

 • How many airports are there in England?